nataliecardot/nataliecardot.github.io/arcade-game/README.md

 This simple game is similar to Frogger: the goal is to get to the other side of the screen without hitting a moving object (bugs).

-### Instructions
+### Getting started

-Click the link below to play in your browser.
+Click the link below to play.

 [Bug Dash](https://nataliecardot.com/arcade-game/index.html)

-Alternatively, clone the repository and open the index.html file in your browser.
+Alternatively, download the repository, unzip it to a destination of your choice, and open the index.html file in your browser.

 ### How to Play